hkuedl/Federated-Probabilistic-Wind-Power-Forecasting/README.md

 ```

 ## Experiments
 There are five forecasting settings in this work and the code for these settings is organized in the same way.
-The results and models are saved in ```result```.
+The results and models are saved in ```https://drive.google.com/drive/folders/17qs0H3TlKMRQcyTvJHz3r-gSU_MO5KGS?usp=drive_link```.

 ### Data
 All the clean data for experiments are saved in ```Data/GFC12```.